capossele/SynchroniCityDataMarketplace/doc/installation-administration-guide.rst

 =====================

 Memory use depends on the number of concurrent users as well as the free memory available and the hard disk.
-The Business API Ecosystem requires a minimum of 1024 MB of available RAM memory, but 2048 MB of free memory are recomended.
+The SynchroniCity IoT Data Marketplace requires a minimum of 1024 MB of available RAM memory, but 2048 MB of free memory are recomended.
-Moreover, the Business API Ecosystem requires at least 15 GB of hard disk space.
+Moreover, the SynchroniCity IoT Data Marketplace requires at least 15 GB of hard disk space.

 Remote Service Access
 =====================